-Whittier provides discretionary investment advice to the Funds, WTC and WTCNV for the benefit of their respective clients invested in the FI Strategies and high net worth individuals and trusts.
-Whittier also provides non-discretionary advice to WTC and WTCNV.
+Whittier provides discretionary investment advice to the Ambrus Funds, WTC and WTCNV for the benefit of their respective clients invested in strategy-specific separately managed accounts/subadvisory services (such as the FI Strategies), and high-net-worth individuals and trusts ("private client wealth management/portfolio management services").
+Whittier also provides nondiscretionary advice to WTC and WTCNV.